ibm-cloud-docs/sap/sap-terraform-bastion-server.md

 {:codeblock: .codeblock}
 {:tip: .tip}

-# Automate SAP bastion server – SAP media storage repository
+# Deploying the SAP bastion server – SAP media storage repository
 {: #sap-bastion-server}

 This task describes how to do an automated deployment of SAP bastion and storage setup on top of Red Hat Enterprise Linux 8.4.
 It shows how to deploy an {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC) with a bastion host with secure remote SSH access.
 In SAP Terraform and Ansible deployments, the bastion host is used to give external administrative access to the other servers and applications.
 The bastion server is accessed through the Floating IP.
 The bastion server includes a customizable security group and subnet to enable access to the same region zones on its dedicated SAP/DBs and the VSI's IPs and ports.
 The Floating IP also allows the bastion host access to the internet so the sap and DB kits can be downloaded.